 Not sure exactly what that kind of diet would look like?
 We’ve rounded up some of our favorite foods that are good for your body and your braces below!

 You can eat it plain, Greek-style, topped with fruit, honey, or granola…whatever your preference, yogurt is a great choice when it comes to strengthening your teeth and improving your overall oral health, particularly when it has no added sugar.
-Yogurt is high in calcium and protein, and even contains a boost of beneficial bacteria.
+Yogurt is high in calcium and protein and even contains a boost of beneficial bacteria.
 Just like smoothies, the texture can be soothing if your mouth is feeling sore.
-Take care to brush your teeth afterwards, though, since even plain yogurt still contains some naturally-occurring sugars.
+Take care to brush your teeth afterward, though, since even plain yogurt still contains some naturally occurring sugars.

 Chicken noodle soup

 Soup’s not just for sick days!
 It’s great for sore mouths, too, giving your jaws and teeth a break from chewing while still nourishing your body.
 Chicken noodle is an obvious staple and one of our perpetual favorites!
 Not only is it delicious, but chicken broth is packed with minerals, gelatin, and collagen, which work to build up strong teeth and bones.
 The protein and vitamins in a cup of chicken noodle soup can even speed up the rate at which you heal, which is especially helpful if you’re experiencing any irritation.

 Sometimes sweet potatoes get stuck on the holiday table, but these root vegetables are an excellent choice any day of the week!
 They contain keratin to help the tooth enamel form properly and are full of vitamin A, which maintains the mucous membranes and soft tissue of the gums.
 Baked, boiled, fried, or mashed – however you like to eat them, sweet potatoes are healthy, filling, and still soft enough to eat even when your teeth and jaws are feeling tender.